CAUXlab/IntegrAlign/README.md

 --alpha - Transparency of the reference panel in red for visualization of the alignment (optional).
 Value by default : 0.4

 Notes : The given parameters have to be in the same panel order as in step 1 Visualization.

+### 5 Outputs

+You can keep track of the alignments using the Alignments_validated.xlsx file located in your output directory.
+This file is generated during the second step (Save downscaled images).

+In the Alignment/merged_tables/ directory, you will find the merged coordinate tables for each patient.
+These tables contain the concatenated data from all panels, with coordinates transformed accordingly to the reference panel (except for the reference slide, whose coordinates remain unchanged) and in µm.
+A "Panel" column is also added to indicate which cells belong to which panel.
+If you need unique cell IDs across panels, you can concatenate the cell ID column with the panel name (using an underscore for example).

+If the column names in the panel tables match, they will be merged.
+Any columns unique to specific panels will appear as NaN or empty cells in the resulting CSV for panels that don't include them.

 ## What is a good alignment?